-Steel City Re is a Pittsburgh, PA-headquartered leader in corporate reputation measurement and risk management.
-Operating also from New York, Kansas City, and London, Steel City Re’s Reputational Value Metrics are integral to the company’s reputation assurance solutions.
-In addition to enabling diverse reputation governance, control, and risk transfer solutions for companies, their directors and officers, and their supply chains, these metrics empower third-party investment strategies.
+Steel City Re is a Pittsburgh, PA-headquartered leader in corporate reputation measurement, risk management, and risk transfer.
+Steel City Re is the Overseas Specialty Broker/Advisor to syndicates comprising various underwriters at Lloyd’s and various insurance companies led by Tokio Marine Kiln.
+In addition to enabling diverse reputation governance, control, and risk transfer solutions for companies, their directors and officers, Steel City Re’s Reputation Value Metrics empower third-party investment strategies and equity indices.

 Quips and Quotes